Live in a small town or rural area? The National Recognition Award application opens in mid-January.

 What is the academic profile of a student invited to apply to the National Recognition Program?

-On January 18th the College Board will send out invitations.
-If you believe you are eligible but did not receive an invitation you can self-nominate through your College Board account and be reviewed for eligibility
+In mid-January, the College Board will send out invitations.
+If you believe you are eligible but did not receive an invitation, you can self-nominate through your College Board account and be reviewed for eligibility.

 What is the cut-off date to apply?